|HOST INSTITUTION||Semester, Academic Year, Summer programs: Universidad San Ignacio de Loyola|

 — SUMMER/SEMESTER/ACADEMIC YEAR

-Students may choose between a Peruvian host family (includes 3 meals a day) or a residence hall/dorm (includes daily breakfast).
+Choose between a Peruvian host family (includes 3 meals a day) or residence hall/dorm (includes daily breakfast).
 Rooms are single or double occupancy.
 We cannot guarantee you a single room.
 Bathrooms are shared.

-USIL has its own dorm/residence hall in Cuzco, called La Casa de Don Ignacio.
+USIL has its own residence hall/dorm in Cuzco, called La Casa de Don Ignacio.
 It is a boutique teaching hotel of the USIL Department of Hospitality Management and Tourism.
-It hosts tourists and temporary guests, as well as some of the students who study abroad at USIL.
+It hosts tourists and temporary guests, as well as students who study abroad at USIL.
 Students will live in an “apartment” housing 2-3 students, with a bathroom, living room, refrigerator, and small kitchen.
 La Casa de Don Ignacio also has a restaurant where students may purchase meals.

 All student housing includes Internet access and is located in safe neighborhoods, within a reasonable distance from school.